manuelCarlos/MovieMarquee/README.md

 ## Current Feature Set

 - A **Discover** tab, displaying the currently 20 most popular movies.
 From there we can navigate to either:
-    - A movie details screen.
-    - The full list of popular movies.
-- The movie details screen allows marking the movie as favorite, and displays the name and photo of the cast members.
+    - A movie details screen, displaying information about the movie, and the name and photo of the cast members.
-- A second, **Favorites** tab, displays a list of all movies favorited by the user.
-These items can be deleted from the list with a left swipe, which also unfavorites the movie.
+    - The (paginated) full list of popular movies.

 ## Tests